Friday, 27 July 2018

 On Thursday morning we took the boat across to Alcatraz.
 I booked it ages ago to make sure that we got spaces, but I wasn’t sure how interesting the famous prison island would actually be.
 It turned out to be very interesting indeed thanks to the excellent audio tour, which directed us around the prison while providing fascinating stories about the lives of the prisoners.
 From some of the cells they could hear the sounds of people having New Year’s parties in San Francisco; they were so close to the city but it was almost impossible to escape because even if they had managed to escape from the prison, the water between was too cold and too treacherous to swim across.
 There were nevertheless some escape attempts which were amazing to hear about.

-Back on the mainland we went to flower filled Lombard Avenue, allegedly “the crookedest road in the world” before having a tasty lunch at the Blue Mermaid Chowder House down at the waterfront.
+Back on the mainland we strolled down flower filled Lombard Avenue, allegedly “the crookedest road in the world” before having a tasty lunch at the Blue Mermaid Chowder House down at the waterfront.

 We also took the opportunity to ride several times on the ancient, rattly and gorgeous trolley buses, which are called “cable cars.”
 The most fun is to hang onto the poles on the outside of them while they trundle up and down the steep hills of the city.
 It really is a wonderful experience.

-In the evening we went to a cinema at Embarcadero to see a film of Muse’s Drones Tour, which was being released in cinemas around the world at the same time.
-It was Aisling’s idea and it was tremendous.
+In the evening we went to a cinema at Embarcadero to see a film of Muse's Drones Tour, which was being released in cinemas around the world at the same time.
 We ended our day with a convivial dinner at Seaside in Fisherman’s Wharf.

 Biking the Bridge

-I can hardly believe it!
 On Wednesday we cycled across Golden Gate Bridge to Sausalito.
+I am so delighted that we did this!
 I was nervous beforehand in case I held up the others or found it too difficult, but it was absolutely fine and I loved it.
 It helped me that the warm temperature was alleviated by a cool breeze from the sea.
 This is caused by the hot inland air rising and being replaced by cool air rushing in from the ocean, forming fog which is pulled through the Golden Gate passage into the bay.
 We were so lucky that only the very top of the bridge towers had fog wreathed around them, so we had fantastic views of the bay.
 Once we had crossed the bridge, expertly avoiding other cyclists and many pedestrians, we cycled down into Sausalito, which is very pretty.
-Aisling told me that Otis Redding wrote “Sitting on the dock of the bay” when he was staying on a houseboat here.
+Otis Redding wrote “Sitting on the dock of the bay” when he was staying on a houseboat here.

-As the ferry set off, we saw a huge bank of clouds rolling down over Sausalito; it was spectacular.
+As the ferry set off, we saw a huge bank of clouds rolling down the hills behind Sausalito; it was spectacular.

 We were hot and dusty after our cycle ride, however our hotel has a lovely swimming pool so we cooled off there later.
 It was a great day and I was so happy that I had “biked the bridge!”